InsulaLabs/insi/docs/about.md

 The _insic_ is a client to interact with an `insid`.
 Giving it the configuration and `--root` will enable interacting with the server using the shared secret as the authentication mechanism (only way currently supported at time of writing.)

+Insic is equiped to display and interact with all standard core endpoints offered by the server

+# Plugins

+"Plugins" Are compiled-in runtime-inteacting plugins that can have http endpoints mouint